 Welcome

 The Institute for Information Systems (WIN) was established on January 1, 2025 at the Karlsruhe Institute of Technology (KIT).
 The founding of the WIN Institute at KIT is a response to the growing importance of investigating and designing the digitalization of economy and socety from a socio-technical perspective.
 The mission of WIN is to create relevant scientific knowledge for a value-creating interaction between information technology and social entities.
-We follow an interdisciplinary approach and establishes bridges between computer science, economics and management as well as humanities and social sciences.
+We follow an interdisciplinary approach and establish bridges between computer science, economics and management as well as humanities and social sciences.
 In education, we train people with specialist and interdisciplinary skills in the field of information systems for a practice or scientific career.
 We maintain a close dialogue with business and society and contribute to sustainable digital transformation.

 The following research groups belong to WIN: